-The FASB issued an accounting pronouncement, Leases, which requires lessees to recognize a right-of-use asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
-Under this pronouncement, a modified retrospective transition approach is required, and the new standard is applied to all leases existing at the date of the initial application.
-The effective date for the pronouncement is for periods beginning after December 15, 2021.
-The Organization is currently evaluating the effect the new standard will have on the financial statements.
+The Financial Accounting Standards Board issued an accounting pronouncement, Leases, which requires lessees to recognize a right-of-use asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
+Under this new pronouncement, a modified retrospective transition approach is required, and the new standard is applied to all leases existing at the date of initial application.
+An entity may choose to use either (1) its effective date, or (2) the beginning of the earliest comparative period presented in the consolidated financial statements as its date of initial application.
+The standard is effective for annual reporting periods beginning after December 15, 2021.
+Earlier adoption is permitted subject to certain limitations.
+The Organization is currently evaluating the effect the provisions of this pronouncement will have on the consolidated financial statements.